devconcept/ng-shopping-cart/README.md

 - [ ] Stripe checkout support

+- [ ] Enhanced PayPal support

 - [ ] Aria enabled components

 - [ ] Flexbox and CSS grid support

+- [ ] Reactive components?

-Suggestions and ideas are welcome.
+Ideas and suggestions are always welcome.
 You can also contribute.
 Check the contribution guidelines.

 ## License